yugabyte/yugabyte-db/docs/content/stable/reference/drivers/java/yugabyte-jdbc-reference.md

 ## Other examples

-To access sample applications that use the Yugabyte JDBC driver, visit [YugabyteDB JDBC driver](https://github.com/yugabyte/pgjdbc).
+To access sample applications that use the YugabyteDB JDBC driver, visit [YugabyteDB JDBC driver](https://github.com/yugabyte/pgjdbc).

 To use the samples, complete the following steps:

-- Install YugabyteDB by following instructions provided in [Quick Start Guide](/preview/quick-start/install/).
+- Install YugabyteDB by following instructions provided in [Quick start guide](/preview/quick-start/install/).

 - Build the examples by running `mvn package`.